IBM/workshop-quarkus-openshift-reactive-endpoints/labs/lab7.md

 ---

-# Lab 8: Use distributed Logging
+# Lab 7: Deploy Service to OpenShift

 to be done